AndreaLVR/CAST/rust_random_access_PREVIEW/README.md

 Compared to the standard "Solid" CAST implementation:

 * **Compression Ratio:** Slight decrease (**~5-10% larger files**) due to independent dictionary resets for each chunk.
+* **Competitive Edge:** Even with this slight size increase, CAST often maintains a **superior compression ratio** compared to general-purpose competitors (like LZMA2 or Zstd), thanks to the algorithm's high baseline efficiency.
 * **Compression Speed:** Identical.
 The overhead of flushing blocks is negligible.
 * **Decompression Speed:** Faster (**~20-40% speedup**) on full files due to improved I/O streaming buffering.
 * **Random Access:** **O(1) complexity**.
 Seeking and extracting a small range is instantaneous (milliseconds), regardless of total file size (GBs or TBs).

+> *Specific benchmarks for this version will be published once the implementation stabilizes.*

 ---

 ## 🛠 Usage

-> **ℹ️ General Usage:** The CLI commands are **identical** to the [Standard Rust Implementation](../rust/README.md), with the sole addition of the `--rows` parameter for partial decompression.
+> **ℹ️ General Usage:** The CLI commands are **identical** to the [Standard Rust Implementation](../rust_impl/README.md), with the sole addition of the `--rows` parameter for partial decompression.
 Please refer to the main README for details on dictionary sizes, modes, and verification flags.

 ### For End Users (No compiling required)
 If you just want to test the tool without installing Rust, you can download the **pre-built beta executable** from the Releases page.